Carbon tetrachloride: Fire suppression

+Between 1902 and 1908, carbon tetrachloride-based fire extinguishers began to appear in the United States, years after Europe.

 In 1910, the Pyrene Manufacturing Company of Delaware filed a patent to use carbon tetrachloride to extinguish fires.
 The liquid was vaporized by the heat of combustion and extinguished flames, an early form of gaseous fire suppression.
-At the time it was believed the gas simply displaced oxygen in the area near the fire, but later research found that the gas actually inhibits the chemical chain reaction of the combustion process.
+At the time it was believed the gas displaced oxygen in the area near the fire, but later research found that the gas inhibited the chemical chain reaction of the combustion process.

 In 1911, Pyrene patented a small, portable extinguisher that used the chemical.
 The extinguisher consisted of a brass bottle with an integrated hand-pump that was used to expel a jet of liquid toward the fire.
 As the container was unpressurized, it could easily be refilled after use.
 Carbon tetrachloride was suitable for liquid and electrical fires and the extinguishers were often carried on aircraft or motor vehicles.
-However as early as 1920, there were reports of fatalities caused by the chemical when used to fight a fire in a confined space.
+However, as early as 1920, there were reports of fatalities caused by the chemical when used to fight a fire in a confined space.

-In the first half of the 20th century, another common fire extinguisher was a single-use, sealed glass globe known as a "fire grenade", filled with either carbon tetrachloride or salt water.
+In the first half of the 20th century, another common fire extinguisher was a single-use, sealed glass globe, a "fire grenade, " filled with carbon tetrachloride or salt water.
 The bulb could be thrown at the base of the flames to quench the fire.
 The carbon tetrachloride type could also be installed in a spring-loaded wall fixture with a solder-based restraint.
 When the solder melted by high heat, the spring would either break the globe or launch it out of the bracket, allowing the extinguishing agent to be automatically dispersed into the fire.

-A well-known brand of fire grenade was the "Red Comet", which was variously manufactured with other fire-fighting equipment in the Denver, Colorado area by the Red Comet Manufacturing Company from its founding in 1919 until manufacturing operations were closed in the early 1980s.
+Since carbon tetrachloride freezes at –23 °C, the fire extinguishers would contain only 89–90% carbon tetrachloride and 10% trichloroethylene (m.p. –85 °C) or chloroform (m.p. –63 °C) for lowering the extinguishing mixture's freezing point down to temperatures as low as –45 °C. The extinguishers with 10% trichloroethylene would contain 1% carbon disulfide as a stabiliser.